-On June 4, 2018, we entered into a Backstop Commitment Purchase Agreement with an institutional investor (the "Backstop Agreement").
-Pursuant to the Backstop Agreement, an institutional investor has agreed, subject to customary conditions out of its control, to purchase from us, on a fully committed basis, shares of common stock that would have been delivered to our stockholders upon exercise of rights that are not duly exercised prior to the expiration date of the rights offering.
+On June 4, 2018, we entered into a Backstop Commitment Purchase Agreement with an institutional investor and on July 20, 2018 we entered into the same form of agreement with Discover Growth Fund, LLC (the "Backstop Agreement").
+Pursuant to the Backstop Agreement, the selling stockholder has agreed, subject to customary conditions out of its control, to purchase from us, on a fully committed basis, shares of common stock that would have been delivered to our stockholders upon exercise of rights that are not duly exercised prior to the expiration date of the rights offering.
 Such shares will be purchased for an aggregate amount equal to the aggregate subscription price and otherwise on the same terms as the shares offered to stockholders in the rights offering.

-After the expiration date of the rights offering, within two business days following the satisfaction of the closing conditions contained in the Backstop Agreement, and each successive 15 business day period thereafter during the term of the Backstop Agreement, an institutional investor has agreed to purchase from us up to such number of shares equal to the lesser of (i) \$1,000,000 worth of shares or (ii) 20% of the dollar trading volume of our common stock on the five trading days immediately preceding the purchase date.
+After the expiration date of the rights offering, within two business days following the satisfaction of the closing conditions contained in the Backstop Agreement, and each successive 15 business day period thereafter during the term of the Backstop Agreement, the selling stockholder and Discover Growth Fund, LLC have agreed to purchase from us up to such number of shares equal to the lesser of (i) \$1,000,000 worth of shares or (ii) 20% of the dollar trading volume of our common stock on the five trading days immediately preceding the purchase date.
 The purchase amount may be increased on a case-by-case basis as reasonably requested by us.
 With respect to each such purchase, we must deliver the shares on the business day following the purchase date.
 The Backstop Agreement will terminate on or before June 30, 2019.
-The backstop (standby) purchaser may not purchase any of the shares in this registered offering for the Backstop Agreement.